 - Beware the Quiet Ones: Usually Shang-Chi is The Stoic; he says few words and is generally very mellow.
 But piss him off enough and you'll find out first-hand why he's the Master of Kung Fu.

-- Bruce Lee Clone: These days, Depending on the Writer and Artist, he is sometimes a Bruce Lee Clone.
+- Bruce Lee Clone: These days, Depending on the Writer and Artist, he is sometimes a Bruce Lee Clone, something that began even at the time when it was illustrated by Paul Gulacy.
 During Warren Ellis' Secret Avengers stint, Shang-Chi even wore a black and red variant of Lee's iconic Game of Death tracksuit.
 (Ultimate Shang-Chi, by contrast, is a Jackie Chan Clone — his Ultimate Marvel Teamup appearance even featured Uncle from Jackie Chan Adventures.)
 When he was first created, though, he was largely based on Kwai-Chang Caine from Kung Fu.

 - Does Not Like Shoes: He went barefoot everywhere in The '70s.
 Called out on this by a security guard at the Museum of Modern Art in New York City ("Hey, kid!
 Why Don't you get some shoes?"), he replied, "Why do you fear to touch the ground?
 Does the concrete not separate you from it enough?".